Your Perfect Nose

 Within each ethnic group there is great variety of facial features, and the nose is nose exception.
 But broadly speaking African American noses will tend to have differing average relationships between nasal features than Caucasian noses.
 Caucasian noses will tend to differ from normative Hispanic noses.
 Hispanic noses will have different standards than Asian noses.

-My goal as a rhinoplasty surgeon is not to give everyone the same nose, but instead help you find what brings out the best in your face and in you.
+My goal as a rhinoplasty surgeon in Los Angeles is not to give everyone the same nose, but instead help you find what brings out the best in your face and in you.

 Various Measures Traditionally Used